 The following year I met Linda Radke, owner of Five Star Publications, Inc. Linda published my second book, Gunfight at the O.K.
 Corral: Luke and Jenny.
 Visit Tombstone.
 It would be the first in my Luke and Jenny series of historical novels for young readers.
 Linda was more than my publisher.
 She was also a mentor.
 The final book of the series, Riding with the James Gang: a Luke and Jenny Adventure, was published in 2010.
 I was now ready to change genres and start writing novels for adult audiences.
 At the same time, however, Linda was changing her business model to specialize in publishing children’s books.
 (Her company is now called Story Monsters, Inc.) We talked it over, and she honestly thought I was ready to start up my own publishing company, which I did.
 My publishing company is called, Good Oak Press, LLC.

-Looking back, I have no regrets.
 With Anna’s Kitchen I learned, firsthand, how much work goes into publishing a book.
 Good Oak Press later published a new edition of Anna’s Kitchen titled Rosie’s Riveting Recipes, along with new, updated editions of the Luke and Jenny series.
 I’m also writing, and publishing, contemporary romance novels as Marina Martindale.
+Looking back, I can honestly say I have no regrets.